 Whether you are recovering from alcoholism or simply have been dealing with drunk relatives for a lifetime, the holiday season poses extra challenges.
+You may still have fresh memories of hiring a handyman to fix the hole in your wall that resulted from the last family get-together.
 Susan Lederer, a licensed social worker with an office in Greenfield, MA, advises to "keep your expectations low."

-Lederer said that the onslaught of "happy families" that appear on holiday movies and specials tend to raise unrealistic expectations.
-"Everybody sees the holiday shows and longs for that fantasy family," she said.
+Lederer explains that the onslaught of "happy families" that appear on holiday movies and specials tend to raise unrealistic expectations: "Everybody sees the holiday shows and longs for that fantasy family."

-After speaking with several therapists, I found a consensus that avoiding your family holiday gathering is the simplest, most direct way to avoid confrontations with drunk relatives.
-However, many people feel compelled by the ritual and expectations of the holidays or simply feel obligated to attend family gatherings.
+After speaking with several therapists, I found a consensus that avoiding your family holiday gathering is the simplest, most direct way to stay out of confrontations with drunk relatives.
+However, many people feel compelled by the ritual and expectations of the holidays or simply choose to attend family gatherings.

-Douglas Grote, a drug and alcohol counselor in Greenfield, MA, said that it is important to be aware ahead of time if the point of the gathering is getting drunk.
-Lederer added, "You can also bring a friend or a sponsor if you are in recovery.
+Douglas Grote, a drug and alcohol counselor in Greenfield, MA, advises that it is important to be aware ahead of time if the point of the gathering is getting drunk.
+"You can also bring a friend or a sponsor if you are in recovery.
 It's good having someone with you who understands, especially if you are trying to stay sober yourself."

-Lederer emphasized that keeping yourself safe is a top priority.
-A practical suggestion was, "It's good to create parameters and limits.
+Lederer emphasizes that keeping yourself safe is a top priority.
+A practical suggestion is: "It's good to create parameters and limits.
 Only visit for a couple of hours, no matter how much they cajole you to stay longer."
-Lederer added that it is good to let family members know in advance what your plans are.
+Lederer recommends letting family members know in advance what your plans are.

-Even if your family members are coming to visit you, Lederer suggests that limits can still be placed.
-"You can tell family members that you are having an 'open house' between certain hours only," she said.
+Even if your relatives are coming to visit you, Lederer suggests that limits can still be placed.
+"You can tell family members that you are having an 'open house' between certain hours only."

-If confronted by aggressive relatives, Douglas Grote suggested, "Just try to not get them too excited.
+If confronted by aggressive relatives, Douglas Grote advises, "Just try to not get them too excited.
 I know it's scary and frustrating.
 Engage, but don't confront."

-Drug and alcohol counselor Michele DiLisio said, "It is helpful to strategize ahead of time.
-Have a couple of strategies.
+Drug and alcohol counselor Michele DiLisio adds, "It is helpful to strategize ahead of time.
 Make sure you have a back-up plan."
-DiLisio also agreed that it is best to not play into antagonizing the person who is inebriated, especially if they are a parent.
-"You can always take a break; take a walk to defuse the situation," she said.
+DiLisio agrees that it is best to not play into antagonizing the person who is inebriated, especially if they are your parent.
+"You can always take a break; take a walk to defuse the situation."

 For those who are in recovery, DiLisio recommends going to an AA meeting before or after the event.
-"And if you have to stay over, check ahead of time to see what meetings are in the area," she said.
+"And if you have to stay over, check ahead of time to see what meetings are in the area."

 Everyone interviewed agreed that you don't want to be fuel for an explosive situation.
 The bottom line is that planning ahead is the best thing you can do to protect yourself during the holiday season.